HomeGeek SportsQuidditch: A Muggle Sport

 Alex Benepe submitted his idea to MTVu, which was looking for unique spring break activities to broadcast.
 MTVu accepted the proposal, and in April 2008 Benepe and seventeen quidditch players from Middlebury College climbed aboard two vans and visited Bard College, Columbia University, the University of Pennsylvania, Princeton, Vassar College, and Amherst College.
 In addition to MTVu, both ESPN and CBS covered the road trip as well.

 The previous articles in The Wall Street Journal and USA Today resulted in sixty schools across the country contacting Alex Benepe and expressing interest in forming their own quidditch clubs.
-After the coverage from MTVu, ESPN and CBS, that number jumped to 180.
+After the coverage from MTVu, ESPN, and CBS, that number jumped to 180.
 Benepe not only kept the tradition of a World Cup being held at Middlebury College but attending teams jumped from the initial two in 2007 to twelve in 2008 and twenty-two in 2009.

 Having by now graduated from Middlebury, Alex Benepe was faced with a dilemma – find a job in the real world or continue to build quidditch into a legitimate college sport.
 He ultimately decided on the latter, incorporating the International Quidditch Association as a non-profit in 2010 and relocating the World Cup tournament from Middlebury to New York City that same year.

-It was a brilliant move as almost every news outlet in the United States covered the event, from student newspapers to the New York Times, the New Yorker to Time magazine, ESPN to CNN, and ABC, CBS and NBC as well.
+It was a brilliant move as almost every news outlet in the United States covered the event, from student newspapers to the New York Times, the New Yorker to Time magazine, ESPN to CNN, and ABC, CBS, and NBC as well.
 Forty-six teams from twelve states and one Canadian province participated in the fourth World Cup, proving that quidditch was now a legitimate phenomenon sweeping the country.

 Just as Kennilworthy Whisp’s Quidditch Through the Ages outlines the many changes that the Quidditch of witches and wizards went through after its initial appearance in the eleventh century, the same holds true for muggle quidditch.
 The rise of quidditch teams in Europe, for instance, led to US Quidditch spinning off from the original International Quidditch Association incorporated by Alex Benepe, while the US-based World Cup was likewise renamed the US Quidditch Cup in 2016.